 - It helps in improving the skill of analysis in kids.

-- With this, it enables them to complete their multiple tasks within a short period.
+- This, it enables them to complete their multiple tasks within a short period.

 - It helps in reducing the stress related to work and personal life.